 An economic downturn in the early part of the 19th Century would lead the government in Glarus to establish the Glarus Emigration Society, which would help local citizens settle in the new world.
 In early 1845, they sent two men to America to find a suitable location, purchase land and prepare for the first settlers.
 They scouted locations throughout the Midwest before finally settling on almost 1300 acres in south-central Wisconsin.
 After a long journey fraught with mishaps, the first 108 settlers arrived in August of 1845.
 Thus the "Swiss Colony" of New Glarus was born.
 The initial success of the colony led many others to join the migration.
 Eventually, the Swiss immigrants would settle, not only in New Glarus but also in the surrounding towns and bordering counties, creating a large Swiss population the in southern part of the state.

 The Zweifel family hailed from Linthal, a town in the southern part of Glarus.
 They would not be among the earliest immigrants to New Glarus but based on the success of those that went before them, six brothers would venture to America about 10 years later.
-Zweifel ancestors and other allied families have been traced back to the 1500's.
+Zweifel ancestors and other allied families have been traced back to the 1400's.
 The earliest confirmed ancestor was Bernhard Zweifel who was born in 1555.
-Another, unconfirmed source goes back two more generations to the 1400's.
-They list Fridolin Zweifel (no dates) as the father of Hans Zweifel (b.1498?).
+Another, unconfirmed source goes back two more generations.
+They list Fridolin Zweifel (who died on 1458) as the father of Hans Zweifel (b.1496, d.1554).
 Hans is then listed as the father of Bernhard.
 It is unclear, however if these two generations are correct as there was also a Fridolin and Hans listed right after Bernhard.

 Johann Rudolf was noted as a councilman.
 He married Sabina Stuessi (b.1667, d.1745) in 1688.
 She was the daughter of Niklaus Stuessi and Sara Wild.
 Johann and Sabina had 11 children including their third born, also known as Johann Rudolf (b.1693, d.1755).
 Johann Rudolf Jr. was a farmer and married Anna Zweifel (b.1705, d.1772) in 1722.
 She was the daughter of Adam Zweifel (b.1668) and Elsbeth Voegeli (b.1674, d.1712).
 Johann and Anna were almost certainly related and probably cousins.
 They had seven children and their second born was Adam Zweifel (b.1726, d.1794).
 Adam was also a farmer and married Rosina Voegeli (b.1736, d.1801) in 1757.
 She was the daughter of Jost Voegeli and Rosina Zweifel.
 Adam and Rosina had nine children.
 Their fourth born was Johann Heinrich Zweifel (b.1764, d.1835).
 Johann, was also a farmer and in 1787 he married Barbara Zweifel (b.1763, d.1807).
 She was the daughter of Heinrich Zweifel and Anna Thut and once again, Johann and Barbara were probably cousins.
 They had eight children including their second born also named Johann Heinrich (b.1787, d.1862).